MaksimDzhangirov/backendBankExample/docs/part29-eng.md

 to complete.
 Then merge the pull request to `master`.
 And delete the feature branch.
 Now we have to wait for the `deploy` workflow to finish.
 While waiting, I'm gonna check out `master` branch on local.
-Pull the latest change that we've just merged from Github.
+Pull the latest change that we've just merged from GitHub.

 ![](../images/part29/41.png)